Official Fishing Thread. Just a bunch of outdoorsy ballers.

 The plan was to go 100 miles south east and do a dedicated deep drop trip in 400-600 feet of water at the Ludwig Pinnacles which are straight south from Alabama and near the ledge.
 The targeted species were yellow edge grouper, snowy grouper, beeliner, and other deep water fish.
 The day started early around 4AM.
 The final bill on gas, ice, and bait was around $660.

-We had once again almost canceled the trip over wind and waves as the seas were predicted to be in the 2-3 foot range at the Dauphin Island Buoy 60 miles offshore.
-Windfinder said they would be 2.5 foot at a 4-5 second interval and the wind was predicted to be 11-15 mph most of the day.
-Once I got 10 miles offshore and past the barrier islands and headed into open water the wind started to pick up and it got bumpy.
+We almost canceled the trip over wind and waves as the seas were predicted to be in the 2-3 foot range at the Dauphin Island Buoy 60 miles offshore.
+Windfinder said they would be 2.5 feet at a 4-5 second interval and the wind was predicted to be 11-15 mph most of the day.
+Once I got 10 miles offshore and past the barrier islands in unprotected open water the wind picked up and it got bumpy.
 But in the 27 foot heavy deep V boat I was able to run 30 miles per hour without us getting slammed around too bad.

 After running for about an hour and a half we wanted to see how rough it would be once we stopped the boat and started to fish.
 So we pulled up to a mid range spot about 60 miles offshore at a cut off rig in about 150 feet and dropped down some lines for trigger fish which were in season.
 All we pulled up were red snapper.
 The boat was rolling a good bit in the 2.5 footers and we decided running another 40 miles south east into the teeth of this chop would be miserable.
 We pulled an audible and decided to go due south which would give us more of a quartering sea and more pleasant ride.
 We'd still be about 100 miles offshore and in about 400-500 feet of water deep dropping.
 I made comments on the way to the final destination that if it was any rougher I wouldn't want to be out in it, we were right on the line of doable and misery